pauliceia/vgiws/doc/api/feature/layer.md

 ### PUT /api/layer/create

-This method create a new layer described in a JSON.
+This method createS a new layer described in a JSON.
 - Parameters:
 - Examples:
      - Create a resource: ```PUT http://localhost:8888/api/layer/create```